QryptInc/Qrypt-PKCS-11/README.md

 ## Contributing

 Still working on getting a contributing infrastructure set up, but we're so happy you're interested!
 Go ahead and publish any issues or PRs here, but understand we may be slow in responding.

+## Licensing

+This project is under the MIT License.
+See the LICENSE file for more details.

+Dependencies' licenses can be found in deps/third-party-licenses.